By Dr. Thursday

 The others came close.
 In the corner, above the return address, was a little caricature of a young man riding on the back of a winged fire-breathing dragon.

-"After all, he did earn a dragon - despite what Chesterton said."
+did earn a dragon - despite what Chesterton said."

 "Aren't you going to open it, Mary?"
 Jeff asked.